 Darcy L. Jones is a member of Kasowitz’s Intellectual Property group, where she practices in the areas of patent and trade secret litigation.
 She represents clients in diverse and complex matters in all phases of litigation in state and federal courts, from pre-filing investigation through post-trial briefing and appeal.

-Darcy has been recommended by The Legal 500 as a leading lawyer in the Patent Litigation: Full Coverage category.
+Darcy has been named a Top Woman Lawyer in California by the Daily Journal and recommended by The Legal 500 as a leading lawyer in the Patent Litigation: Full Coverage category.
 She is also recognized in IP Stars and IAM Patent 1000 as a leading patent attorney in California.

 Darcy is an active member of the Women of Excellence Network, a group dedicated to advocating and promoting diversity and inclusion in the legal profession.
 Additionally, Darcy was selected to participate in the Leadership Council on Legal Diversity (LCLD) fellowship program, which offers diverse, high-potential attorneys a year-long, in-depth program devoted to relationship-building, in-person training and peer-group projects.
 Upon the completion of her fellowship, Darcy continues to remain involved with the organization by participating in the LCLD Success in Law School Mentoring Program, where she coaches and mentors law students.